 Shared affirmation (A Gupta).
 That pure unlimited consciousness that is all Being alone is supreme reality.
 That is the universe—its life and breath—that am I. So I am and embody the self-transcending universe that is all Being and has no other.

 2. Review and meditate on realization, priorities, and means.

 Develop The Way (see document and database design: current plans); network; shared action; days for engagement, days for renewal.

 4. Tasks.
 Daily, long term.

-5. Experimental yoga, in nature; posture.
-Experimental meditation,—part of yoga: analytic / contemplative, for daily action, and the ultimate.
+Experimental meditation—part of yoga: analytic / contemplative, for daily action, and the ultimate.
 Meditation as Being and vision (see dreams in item 7).

 6. Exercise (aerobic: in nature; and photography)–explore.

 7. Evening.
 Rest, renewal, realization, and community.